highchair/artinruins-com/property-img/_To-DO.md

 # Kinsley Park
 + Research this place, another athletic field owned and run by the guy that started the Cyclodrome.
 Mentioned in the essay.

+# Narragansett Race Track
+* Link to this property from the RI Auditorium page

+# Old Police Station
+* Find the Frank Mullin photos and recrop/resize
+* Find the 2007 photos of the post-demolition cleared land

+# Photos from Tucker!
+* Hartford Ave Apartment demolition
+* RI Auditorium demolition

 # Poirier's Diner / El Faro / West Side Diner
 * More photos and some history here: http://61thriftpower.com/back.shtml

+# Providence Fruit Warehouse
+* A bunch of photos collected in a folder called LOST where I can no longer find the originals to recrop them

+# Pulse Nightclub
+* Images in the Thurston Saw folder, Providence.
+P1010127.JPG, P1010128.JPG, P1010129.JPG

 # Red Fez
 * There is a photo of this building from 1977 in the Downtown Providence Historic District for the National Register